Spyes/RapidAPIConnect_Elixir/README.md

 ## Usage

 Connecting to RapidAPI is very simple.
-The following code makes a call to the getPictureOfTheDay function of the NasaAPI package, passing it the date parameter:
+The following code makes a synchronous call to the getPictureOfTheDay function of the NasaAPI package, passing it the date parameter:

 ```elixir
 RapidAPI.call("NasaAPI", "getPictureOfTheDay", %{date: "1997-07-01"})